drowe67/freedv-gui/USER_MANUAL.md

 * "Use another voice keyer file": Allows you to trigger the voice keyer using a different file from the one configured in Tools->Options.
 * "Record new voice keyer file": Triggers transmit and records your microphone audio to a file that you select.
 Pushing the Voice Keyer button will stop recording.
+* "Monitor recorded audio": Allows monitoring of microphone audio while recording voice keyer file.
+If enabled, a checkmark will appear next to this option.

+# Monitoring TX Audio

+FreeDV has the ability to monitor transmit audio.
+This can be useful for adjusting microphone filters when your radio is plugged into a dummy load.
+To enable this, right-click on the PTT button and choose "Monitor transmitted audio".
+A checkmark will appear next to this menu option when enabled.

 # Quick Record